Online Conduct Policy

 As a provider of Website hosting, internet access, and other internet-related services, the Supplier offers its Clients the means to acquire and disseminate a wealth of public, private, commercial, and non-commercial information.
 The Supplier respects that the internet provides a forum for free and open discussion and dissemination of information, however when there are competing interests at issue, the Supplier reserves the right to take certain preventative or corrective actions.
 To protect these competing interests, the Supplier has developed an OCP, which supplements and explains certain terms of each Client’s respective Agreements and is intended as a guide to the Client’s rights and obligations when utilising the Hosting Service.

 This OCP will be revised from time to time.
-A Client’s use of the Hosting Service after changes to the OCP are posted on Supplier’s Website (https://www.europoint.uk/OCP) will constitute the Client’s acceptance of any new or additional terms of the OCP that result from those changes.
+A Client’s use of the Hosting Service, after changes to the OCP are posted on the Supplier’s Website (https://www.europoint.uk/ocp), will constitute the Client’s acceptance of any new or additional terms of the OCP that result from those changes.
 Clients will be notified by email of any change to the OCP, the date of that it comes into effect, and the changes will be clearly highlighted.

 The Supplier does not review, edit, censor, or take responsibility for any information its Clients may create.
 However, because the information created by Clients may harm the Supplier’s reputation and operations, the following activities are prohibited:

 - Spamming – Sending unsolicited bulk and/or commercial messages over the Internet (known as “spamming”).
 It is not only harmful because of its negative impact on public attitudes toward the Supplier, but also because it can overload the Supplier’s network and disrupt service to the Supplier, other Clients, and general users.
-Also, maintaining an open SMTP relay is prohibited.
-When a complaint is received, the Supplier has the discretion to determine from all the evidence whether the e-mail recipients were from an ‘opt-in’ e-mail list.
+When a complaint is received, the Supplier has the discretion to determine from all the evidence whether the email recipients were from an ‘opt-in’ e-mail list.

 - Defamatory or Abusive Language – Using the Supplier’s network to transmit or post defamatory, harassing, abusive, or threatening language.